 Lisa has been training Jiu-Jitsu in Arizona since early 2008 at Jay Pages Jiu-Jitsu and has earned the rank of black belt.
 She describes her Jiu-Jitsu journey as a very challenging and amazing.
 Lisa says it wasn’t easy for her being a female, the smallest in the gym, and starting BJJ in her 30’s.
 She had a lot of obstacles to work through and she says she would be crazy to say she has worked through them all.
 She still has so much more to learn and so much more to grow.

-She says she doesn’t have an impressive list of titles and gold medals (but has a few) because she is not the best competitor, but if she could list the amount of tournaments she has mustered up the courage to do in the past eight years it would be very long.
+She says she doesn’t have an impressive list of titles and gold medals (but has a few) because she is not the best competitor, but if she could list the amount of tournaments she has mustered up the courage to do in the past eleven years it would be very long.
 She is very proud of herself and what she has done and what she has accomplished at her age and the best part is that she’s still not done.

 None of it would have been possible without the support of her family.
 Lisa and her husband, black Belt Jay Pages own a gym (Jay Pages Jiu-Jitsu) in Chandler Az.
 Lisa describes her husband is my biggest rock.
 Without him she doesn’t think she would have made it to where she is today and she is pretty sure she has returned that favor to him.
 They support each other in everything we do.
-They have a beautiful amazing daughter who is starting college in the fall at Arizona State University, she is their whole world.
-They also have 3 amazing dogs.
+They have a beautiful amazing daughter who graduated from Arizona State University with a Bachelors degree in business Entrepreneurship and a minor in film and media production, she is their whole world.
+They also have two amazing dogs.
 Lisa works at the family Air Conditioning business with her dad as her full time job.

 Lisa describes her life as crazy busy, but she loves every minute of it.